rse/stmux/README.md

 This is a simple terminal multiplexing utility for Node.js environments.
 It is inspired by the awesome and unreachable [tmux](https://tmux.github.io/) native Unix utility.
-It is intended to provide a just tiny subset of the original functionality, but in a portable way for bare Node.js environments.
+It is intended to provide a just very tiny subset of the original functionality, but instead in a portable way for bare Node.js environments.
 It's only nasty dependency is the essential native Node.js module [node-pty](https://github.com/Tyriar/node-pty).
 As a consequence this utility can be installed via just NPM and without any surrounding Unix environments (like CygWin under Windows, etc).
+It is primarily intended to be used for side-by-side running various tools in a Node.js build environment.
+For more sophisticated use-cases please stick with [tmux](https://tmux.github.io/), of course.

 Example
 -------